MaxThom/mir/book/src/quick_start.md

 while installing, you can download the latest release of Mir from the [releases page](https://github.com/MaxThom/mir/releases).
 From the download, extract the binary.
 Add it to your path for easier usage.

-You can also install the binary via Go (as it is a private repository, follow [this](integrating_mir/device/device_prerequisist.html#access-mir-device-sdk) to gain access):
+You can also install the binary via Go (as it is a private repository, follow the [access guide](reference/access_mir.md)):
 ```bash
 go install github.com/maxthom/mir/cmds/mir@latest
 ```